Philadelphia Police Department: Rank descriptions

 To be promoted in the Philadelphia Police Department, police officers must finish their first year in the department.
 Then, when the next Corporal or Detective test is announced, they are eligible to take the test.
 Philadelphia PD Test for Corporal and Detectives is a written multiple choice test, lasting two to three hours.
 Also part of an officer's score is based on seniority.

 The ranks of Corporal and Detective have the same pay grade, but have different functions.
 The rank of Corporal is the first supervisory rank.
-Corporals are "operations room supervisors" and are responsible for overseeing a patrol district's operations room, or a special unit's operations; i.e., ensure that reports are submitted accurately and in a timely manner, etc. Only rarely do Corporals work the street.
+Corporals are "Operations Room supervisors" and are responsible for overseeing a patrol district's operations room, or a special unit's operations; i.e., ensure that reports are submitted accurately and in a timely manner, etc. Only rarely do Corporals work the street.
+(A notable exception is Corporals in the SWAT Unit and Narcotics Bureau.
+Corporals in these assignments frequently work on the street.)
 A Corporal must have a minimum of a year's experience as a police officer.

 Sergeants command a squad of officers, making assignments to beats, assigning traffic details, helping to supervise the radio room, commanding Marine Unit patrol boats and performing other similar tasks.
 When assigned to the Detective Bureau, a Sergeant interviews suspects and witnesses, assigns Detectives to cases and investigates clues, among other duties.
 Sergeants must have a minimum of two years experience as a Police Officer, or a year's experience as a Corporal or Detective.

 The rank of Lieutenant is a managerial rank.
 Lieutenants command an assigned area in a police district or a specialized unit, such as a traffic unit.
 If assigned to the Detective Bureau, a Lieutenant supervises an investigation.
 Lieutenants must have a minimum of one year's experience as a sergeant.